-Answer: After you PQ for the season our department’s administrative assistant will send you an email detailing the reimbursement procedures.
+Answer: After you PQ for the season you will get an email detailing the reimbursement procedures.
 Read this and follow it to the letter, and you will be reimbursed in a timely manner!
-Basically you are going to fill out paperwork to do three things- be recognized as official within the CWRU accounting system, submit a Travel Form, which will detail your travel expenses, and submit a letter with a detailed list of other non-travel reimbursable items like medical and dental co-pays, sunglasses, etc. Remember to get receipts for everything you want to be reimbursed for!
+Basically you are going to fill out paperwork to do three things- be recognized as official within the university accounting system, submit a Travel Form, which will detail your travel expenses, and submit a letter with a detailed list of other non-travel reimbursable items like medical and dental co-pays, sunglasses, etc. Remember to get receipts for everything you want to be reimbursed for!
 And when in doubt, ask us if something is covered before you buy.

 Question #11: What special conditions and/or financial obligations are there for non-US citizens participating on the ANSMET team?

 Answer: Participants from outside the US should be aware of additional financial burdens.
 ANSMET funding is limited and we often cannot cover the full cost of the required physicals in countries where medical care is expensive.
 In addition, ASC will not pay for airline flights originating outside the continental US.
 As a result, European and other non-US participants must pay for their flights to and from a US point of departure.